cloudant-labs/graphdb-slate/source/includes/_authentication.md

 # 401
 ```

 With Cookie authentication, you use your credentials to acquire a cookie which remains active for twenty four hours.
 You send the cookie with all requests until it expires.
-This is more like borrowing a key.

 Logging out causes the cookie to expire immediately.